TopG85/TopG85/README.md

 vinelifewilmslow, is a redesign of my friends website, after are first project with the Code Institute, SAFEGUARDING MATTERS on HTML and CSS.
 My friend asked if I could make some improvements.
-I've used HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to update and edit the content of his website.
+It started out using HTML, CSS with Bootstrap it's a single page website with sections, in the future I will add Python and Django to add CRUD functionality so my friend will be able to update and edit the content of his website.